 Know Where Your Money is Going

-In order to budget your money wisely, keep a sharp eye on exactly where it’s going.
-Items like subscriptions, memberships, coffee, etc. can add up quickly.
+To budget your money wisely, keep a sharp eye on exactly where it's going.
+Items like subscriptions, memberships, coffee, etc., can add up quickly.
 Using a service such as Mint.com as a military family budget planner can help you set budgets and receive alerts if you go over your allotted spend.
 This way, you can decide whether your spending habits align with your financial goals and adjust accordingly (if necessary).

 Maximize Your Military Family Benefits

-As a service member, you have access to military benefits that can save you money and assist you in making financial decisions.
+As a service member, you have access to military benefits that can save you money and help you make financial decisions.
 These benefits include tax-free housing allowance, education benefits, tax breaks, and specialized loan rates.
 Familiarize yourself with the resources available to you so you can take full advantage of these benefits.

 Set Specific Goals and Timelines

 Simply intending to save money will not yield the desired results.
-Having specific goals with hard deadlines will help you decide exactly what you need to do, and how much you need to save each week to stay on track.
-This plan of action will provide you with something concrete to reference when you need motivation or a reminder of your goal.
+Having specific goals with hard deadlines will help you decide exactly what you need to do and how much you need to save each week to stay on track.
+This action plan will provide you with something concrete to reference when you need motivation or a reminder of your goal.